cdmckinley/splatspot-interface-java/journal.md

   - [Class](https://docs.oracle.com/javase/8/docs/api/java/lang/Class.html) to get the simple name of a class (though I believe I've since removed the DAO class that used it)
   - [List](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/List.html)
 - The course website, YouTube channel, and Slack

+### Eighth Week

+10/16

+I finished work for Week 6 and Week 7 today!
+I really just used the resources provided by the class today.
+It was great to work with AWS again!

+10/17

+I'm spending today doing some final touches to my project before week 8 starts.
+I'm preparing for Checkpoint 2, added a new property to `SharedMedia`, updated my SQL files, and generated an ERD.

+I still plan to catch up on previous feedback, and begin work on Week 8!